Is Shared Ownership a Good Idea For First Time Buyers?

 - Staircasing and buying additional shares in your property can be expensive.
 There are costs involved each time you do it.
 These include the cost of a property valuation, legal fees and potentially some remortgaging costs.

-- You may encounter a few restrictions on what you can do with your property.
-You are technically a joint owner with, and a tenant of, the Housing Association.
-For instance, you may be unable to add an extension to your home or even make some alterations to your property without the prior approval of the Housing Association.
+- You may encounter a few restriction with what you can do with your property.
+You are technically a joint owner with, and a tenant on, the Housing Association.
+For instance, you maybe unable to add an extension to your home or even make some alterations to your property without the prior approval of the Housing Association

 When asking yourself the question of whether shared ownership is a good idea for first-time buyers, it will depend on your personal circumstances.
 Ultimately, however, there is a reason why this scheme has been popular since the 1980s.
 It is a very attractive option for many first-time buyers struggling to raise a deposit.